ShivaTeam/ShivaLib/README.md

-# ShivaLib
+# The ShivaLib Project
-A Spigot plugin library for Minecraft PvP Server developed by Shiva Team.
+Contains a Spigot1.8.8 plugin library similar to qLib for Minecraft PvP Server developed by Shiva Team, some open source and some other plugins.